senghuot/DataHolder/README.md

 its original state before any Lookup() operations.

 #3b.
-After N insertion follow by M-N operations, a straight line produce; y = 0.7535x + 3.2812.
+Using data from N insertions follow by M-N lookups, a straight line produce; y = 0.7535x + 3.2812.
-The constant slope is 0.7535.
+The constant C is about 0.7535.